Downtown Atlanta: Venues and convention centers

 Downtown is home to most of the city's major sporting venues.
 Mercedes-Benz Stadium is home to the Atlanta Falcons, the city's NFL team, and Atlanta United FC, the city's MLS team.
-Mercedes-Benz Stadium also hosts major college football events, including the annual Chick-fil-A Kickoff Game, the SEC Championship Game, the Celebration Bowl, and the Peach Bowl.
+Mercedes-Benz Stadium also hosts major college football events, including the annual Aflac Kickoff Game, the SEC Championship Game, the Celebration Bowl, and the Peach Bowl.
 In its vicinity is State Farm Arena, the home of the Atlanta Hawks, the city's NBA team.
 It is located directly across Centennial Olympic Park Drive from the CNN Center.
 Just south of Interstate 20 are the Georgia State University baseball, basketball, and football stadiums—the latter built from the legacy of the defunct Centennial Olympic Stadium and Turner Field.

 The Tabernacle, located on Luckie Street, is a music concert hall built in 1910 for the Tabernacle Baptist Church.
 In 1996 it was converted into a House of Blues Club for the Olympics.
 It was renamed "The Tabernacle" in 1998.
 The concert hall is four stories and can seat 2600.

 AmericasMart is a wholesale trade center consisting of four buildings totaling seven million square feet.
 The Mart hosts several trade shows every year including Market Wednesday, Atlanta Apparel, Atlanta Spring Immediate Delivery, and The Atlanta International Gift and Home Furnishings Market.
 Some permanent showrooms are open daily, though many are open only part of the time or during trade shows.

 Clustered around the Mercedes-Benz Stadium and the CNN Center, the Georgia World Congress Center is a state-owned convention center.
 Opened in 1976, it was the first state owned and operated major convention center in the United States.
 As the fourth largest convention center in the United States and with 1.4 e6sqft of space, more than a million people attend conventions at the Georgia World Congress Center annually, and as many 125,000 people attend a single event.